Professor Chris Hilson

 Sophie Clot’s research interests are in behavioural economics with a particular focus on how human behaviour interacts with environmental conservation and development issues, using both lab and field experiments.
 Sophie is involved in research studying the mechanisms of behavioural adaptation and the design of incentives schemes from a general standpoint as well as in research with a more applied approach.
 Some of her recent projects deal with the effect of moral self-licensing on pro environmental behaviour as well as the impacts of time preferences and framing on environmental conservation programmes.

-Dr Della Giusta is an Associate Professor in the department of Economics.
-Her field of interest is behavioural and social economics, in particular social norms, values and conformism, behaviour change and sustainability, gender and preferences, wellbeing, economics of prostitution, and economics of care.
+Professor Della Giusta’s field of interest is behavioural and social economics, in particular social norms, values and conformism, behaviour change and sustainability, gender and preferences, wellbeing, economics of prostitution, and economics of care.
 She has been involved in the evaluation of international development projects, as well as government policy in the UK at both national and regional levels.

 Uma Kambhampati is Professor of Economics and Head of School at the University of Reading.
 Uma is a development economist and over the years has worked on issues relating to sustainable development, child labour and schooling, well-being and happiness, institutions and development and applied industrial economics.
 She has recently published a book on ‘Sustainable Development and Corporate Social Responsibility’.
 Uma is on the Editorial Team of the European Journal of Development Economics and Feminist Economics.